4d/docs/website/translated_docs/pt/Concepts/cf_branching.md

 ## If...Else...End if

-A sintaxe formal da estrutura condicional `If...Else...End if` é:
+A sintaxe formal da estrutura condicional `If...
+Else...
+End if` é:

 ```4d
  If(Boolean_Expression)